emtpb/plutho/README.md

 Here are some additional features and optimizations which could be applied to the code.
 Some of those feature can be discussed and are not mandatory:
 - Remove print statements and implement logging
-- Add tests for the solvers
+- Add tests for the nonlinear solvers
-  - Thermo simulation DONE (-> Energy check)
-  - Piezo time simulation DONE
-  - Piezo freq simulation DONE (1 frequency step)
-  - Thermo-piezo time simulation DONE (10000 time steps)
-  - Test for ring structure?
-  - Tests for nonlinear solvers
-- Make simulation faster
-  - Calculating element nodes and jacobians beforehand and reusing DONE
+- Simulation speedups
   - Using lru caches?
   - Using jit from numba?
   - Parallelizing assembly procedure?
-  - Updating only changed material matrices in temperature dependent simulation?
-- Creating post processing views for gmsh takes a very long time
 - When creating the simulation results folder the simulation name can be removed from the file names
-- Is the boundary condition for u_r at the symmetry axis even needed?
-- Make explicit time solving scheme in nonlinear simulation faster by using matrix decomposition and inversion
-  - scipy sparse has no implementation for cholesky decomposition
+- Update importing structure Use __add__ and import *
 - Check if multiple materials already works or if continuity and boundary conditions are needed

-- Expand documentation
-- Update importing structure Use __add__ and import *
+### Issues

+- Creating post processing views for gmsh takes a very long time